michaelijah/softcon-vagrant/README.md

         # allow large uploads of files
         client_max_body_size 1G;

-        #Don't show version of nginx in use-hardening
+        #Don't show version of nginx in use - (harder to attack if version of nginx is unknown)
         sever_tokens off;

+        #Limit the rate that

         location / {
+                #Add example.com to the mylimit zone.
+Allow an additional 100 requests
+                #(burstiness) on top of defined rate before attempting to throttle
+                limit_req zone=mylimit burst=100 nodelay;
                 proxy_pass http://127.0.0.1:$subdomain_port;
                 proxy_set_header Host $host;
                 proxy_set_header X-Real-IP $remote_addr;